A BRIEF HISTORY OF SAM

 Where have I seen your work before?

 If you haven’t already been through my portfolio (and if so, I commend you for reading this first), here’s a nice short list of a few places my illustrations and designs have been seen.
 Urban Outfitters produced and sold pillowcases with my Koi illustration on them.
-I have my own collection of cards at Cardstore.
+I have my own collection of home products at Kess InHouse.
 I add new illustrations regularly to my portfolio at iStockphoto.
 Pistachio Press sells cards with several of my images letterpressed on them.
-I worked for The Manitoba Museum for 5 years- so most ads, posters, and publications you may have seen from them recently have likely been designed or art directed by me.
 I have had illustrations featured in Getty’s ‘Hot Shots’ emails.
 My “Winter Trees” best selling image was featured on one of Twitter’s main pages for several years.
 David’s Tea and Chapters/Indigo have carried products featuring my illustrations.